 Feeling all the objects in a treasure basket can help with:

 - Learning about different textures, smells and flavours.

 Treasure basket ideas

 Trying to work out what to put in a treasure basket?

 Items in the treasure basket should vary in weight, size, texture, colour, taste, sound and temperature – for instance:

-- Natural objects: pumice stone, lemon, feathers, shells
+- Natural objects: pebble, lemon, loofah, feathers, shells.

-A treasure basket can easily be adapted to suit each child’s needs.
-For children who are not yet sitting, for instance, items can be suspended from a baby gym.
+A treasure basket can be adapted to suit each child’s needs.
+For children who are not able to sit, for instance, items can be suspended from a baby gym.